merely-useful/py-rse/keypoints/config.md

--   Read a system-wide configuration file, then a user configuration file, then a job configuration file.
+-   [Overlay configuration][overlay_configuration] involves four layers,
+    each of which overrides the layers above it.
+   -   Layer 1: A system-wide configuration file for general settings.
+   -   Layer 2: A user-specific configuration file for personal preferences.
+   -   Layer 3: A job-specific file with settings for a particular run.
+   -   Layer 4: Command-line options to change things that commonly change.
--   Format configuration files using YAML.
+-   Format configuration files using [YAML][yaml].
--   Dump all configuration values in the same format used for input on request.
--   Include the software version number in the dumped configuration.